thomastay/expensive_modules/README.md

 ## References
 1. An algorithm for transitive reduction of an acyclic graph (1987).
 Gries, D., Martin, A. J. et al
+2. You may notice that I'm performing parallel reads and writes to a shared mutable data structure, namely the 2D adjacency matrix.
+While this is normally highly discouraged, in this case it is fine, since the reads and writes are guaranteed to never overlap.
+That said, although conceptually it makes sense (each thread has a different row), it is not obvious that it holds at the processor level.

+To verify this, I dug into the System.Corelib.Private source code to check how they perform writes on a 2D array.
+The fear would be that if arr.[i, 2000] and arr.[i+1, 0] overlap.
+This can only happen if the CLR isn't addressing each boolean by itself, but rather batching boolean reads and writes.
+Thankfully, the CLR uses regular unsafe pointer arithmetic to get and set booleans.
+Since most modern processors are byte-addressable, this means that there is no overlap.
+Phew!
+These are the details one has to worry about when performing lock-free reads and writes to shared mutable state.